HO CHI MINH CITY, 2016

 I sit at my big black-glass table writing, or contemplating a horizon roped out by the encroaching towers of Ho Chi Minh, the highway, and the feint baleen-like arrays of two suspension bridges above it.
 I peel back the sections of glass, and the balcony, with its furniture, becomes an extension of the room, and the sky my fourth wall.
 A warm breeze blows through the apartment, funneling through the kitchen with a moan and out into the vertical spaces between columns of concrete and glass.

 The sky is always changing.
 I see monsoon squalls approaching, blocking out the city or the bridges.
-On nights after rain, my fourth wall open, the apartment is filled with cross-rhythms, through-breezes and night-dazzle, and my place is more outdoors than in, the whole room one huge balcony facing a glittering horizon.
+On nights after rain, my fourth wall open, the apartment is filled with cross-rhythms, through-breezes and night-dazzle, and my place is more outdoors than interior, the whole room one huge balcony facing a glittering horizon.

 I sit writing, pausing between sentences to listen.